nightscout/nightscout.github.io/docs/vendors/azure/migrate.md

 </br>

-j) Click Review + create in the lower left of the page.
+k) Click Review + create in the lower left of the page.

 <img src="../img/Azure12.png" style="zoom:80%;" />

 </br>

-k) Verify the summary information:
+l) Verify the summary information:
 Free sku
 Check the site Name is what you wanted
 then click Create.